jorses/databench_eval/README.md

 custom_runner = Runner(model_call, postprocess=custom_postp)
 ```

-The actual returns of the model_calls will be stored in Runner.raw_responses,
+The actual returns of the model_calls will be stored in `Runner.raw_responses`,
-while the
+while the post-processed are stored in `Runner.responses`.

 ### Number of batches